kamtoeddy/apitoolz/docs/v0.2.2/ApiError.md

 - ### summary

-  This property is an error object comprised of the message, payload & statusCode.
+  This property is an object comprised of the message, payload & statusCode.

 ```ts
 import { ApiError } from "apitoolz";